NVIDIA/earth2studio/docs/userguide/components/datasources.md

 Each data source has its own methods for serving / calculating each variable.
 Users should be aware that the same variable across multiple data sources will potentially not be identical.
-Please refer to each data sources documentation for details.
+Please refer to each data source's documentation for details.
 :::

 ### {mod}`earth2studio.data.fetch_data`